jobsort/jobsort/leetcode/remove-all-adjacent-duplicates-in-string.md

----
-name: "Remove All Adjacent Duplicates in String"
-title: "LeetCode Remove All Adjacent Duplicates in String Solution"
-description: "Solution for the remove all adjacent duplicates in string problem from LeetCode."
-published: "2022-12-12 PDT"
-modified: "2022-12-12 PDT"
----

 # Remove All Adjacent Duplicates in String Problem & Solution

 See the [remove all adjacent duplicates in string problem on LeetCode](https://leetcode.com/problems/remove-all-adjacent-duplicates-in-string).